 Evening Meals Your evening meal isn't included in the package, but we include full details and recommendations for each evening meal in your itinerary.
-You will pub and/or restaurant, or where there is good food available at the accommodation, we'll book that for you.
+You will normally be within walking distance of a pub and/or restaurant, or where there is good food available at the accommodation, we'll book that for you.
 Allow about £30 per night.